jfrogren/portfolio-arkivet/content/post/210321-structuring-the-work-with-study-II.md

   + There seems to be a negative correlation between self-rated health and willingness, but what does that mean?
 Explain.
   + The current manuscript suggests that the result indicates a conflict with previous research, but in that case this is something that needs to be developed further.
   + Add and analyze frailty as well. <br> Bring in frailty as an additional variable here, motivating this decision by stating that they were both initially considered relevant to include.
 To check how to frame frailty in this context, SI recommended me to - rather than contact Synneve, as MK had suggested - go to her papers and see for myself how frailty is been defined, brought up and framed there.

+  *After doing a bit of searching and reading about frailty, I found out in the following [article](/pdfs/berglund2019.pdf#page=3) on p.
+1099 that there seems to be an instrument for measuring frailty consisting of seven indicators, where some indicators seems to be based on som sort of clinicians judgement while other indicators are self-reported.
+Why a frailty index was included in the panel study is not so clearly explained in [the study protocol](/pdfs/kylen2020.pdf#page=4).
+However, I get the feeling that the self-reported indicators were included and since it was not possible to include something else, the other indicators were simply excluded.
+In the article here by Berglund et al. (2019), the authors write: "We deemed the older people to be frail if they fulfilled three or more frailty indicators".
+I decided to follow the following logic.*

   + There might be a correlation between frailty and self-rated health and then I will just move a long with the one with strongest correlation.

 4. **Municipality of residence - no significance, no mentioning.** :white_check_mark: <br>